It’s fairly common to update your iPhone every few years as new models are released with additional features and better performance.

 - Choose the General option.

-- Scroll down and select Reset.
+- Scroll down and select Transfer or Reset iPhone.

 - Touch the Erase All Content and Settings button.